-To add an example design, complete the following steps:
+To add an example design with a packaged IP, complete the following steps:

+1. Select the File Groups page and click the + Button.

+Figure 2-10: Add File Group

+2. Select the Examples file group to add, and click OK.

+Figure 2-11: Add File Group Dialog Box

-- 1. Select the File Group Tab and + Button. - 2.
-This creates a file group for examples which will include constraint files, HDL sources (Verilog, VHDL) and any other files needed for an example design. - 3.
-Source files must contain an instantiation of the packaged IP. - 4.
-Make additional adjustments to the IP configuration and package it. - 5.
-Open an additional project, instantiate the IP, and right-click on the IP.
-Click "Open IP Example Design". - 6.
-If the example design does not open, confirm the guidelines from IP Examples.
-For additional support, consult Xilinx-provided IP examples. - 7.
+This creates a file group for examples which will include constraint files, HDL sources (Verilog, VHDL) and any other files needed for an example design.

+3. In the File Groups page, right-click on Examples, and select Add Files to add source files to the file group.

+Figure 2-12: Add FIle Group

+Source files must contain an instantiation of the packaged IP.

+4. Make additional adjustments to the IP configuration and package it.

+To verify the example was added along with the packaged IP:

+- 1. Open an additional project, and right-click on the IP. - 2.
+Click Open IP Example Design.

 A new example design project file is created with all the sources from the Examples directory.
+If the example design does not open, consult Xilinx Technical Support.

-Setting an Enablement Expression
+Setting a Dependency Expression